DATA PROCESSING AGREEMENT

 (f) at the written direction of the Client, delete or return Client Data and copies thereof to the Client on termination of the agreement in accordance with clause 8.3, unless it is required by any Applicable Law to keep copies of the Client Data;

-(g) where the Client gives notice to TeacherCloud that it considers a Data Breach to be likely to result in a “high risk” (given the meaning set out in the GDPR) to data subjects, TeacherCloud shall provide the Client with reasonable cooperation and assistance in relation to any notification or other communication that is given to the data subjects affected by the Data Breach; and
+(g) where the Client gives notice to TeacherCloud that it considers a Data Breach to be likely to result in a “high risk” (given the meaning set out in the UK GDPR) to data subjects, TeacherCloud shall provide the Client with reasonable cooperation and assistance in relation to any notification or other communication that is given to the data subjects affected by the Data Breach; and

 (h) maintain complete and accurate records and information to demonstrate its compliance with this clause 3.1 and allow for audits by the Client or the Client’s designated auditor in accordance with clause 4.